-The Eurodrone will be the first unmanned aircraft designed to fly in non-segregated airspace, giving Europe an important competitive edge in the field of unmanned aerial systems.
+The Eurodrone will be the first uncrewed aircraft designed to fly in non-segregated airspace, giving Europe an important competitive edge in the field of uncrewed aerial systems.
 The drone, created for Intelligence, Surveillance and Reconnaissance (ISR) purposes, will monitor and collect information like a satellite, from above, but at a lower altitude, thus facilitating control of the system.
 The fact that the Eurodrone will also be used in inhabited and residential areas requires stricter safety standards, which is why it is fitted with dual engines.

-The involvement of four nations in the project will strengthen European sovereignty by establishing and expanding the continent’s own independent technological base in the field of unmanned aviation.
+The involvement of four nations in the project will strengthen European sovereignty by establishing and expanding the continent’s own independent technological base in the field of uncrewed aviation.
 The programme, conducted by Germany, France, Spain and Italy under the management of the international armaments agency OCCAR (Organisation Conjointe de Coopération en Matière d'Armement/ Organisation for Joint Armament Co-operation), promotes European cooperation in the field of security and defence, underscoring the continent’s growing reliance on multinational projects.

 Jean-Brice Dumont (Executive Vice President Airbus Military Aircraft) and Lucio Valerio Cioffi (Direttore Generale Leonardo) at Eurodrone signature